BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Firstly, I will start with type traits metafunctions to support static type definitions.
 The type traits involve the following functionality:
-1. **This is the most important part of the CS: Defining the types (e.g. EO_Panel, EO_Mat1, etc.).** Extending the SAA by adding plugins require an update in this file. **This is the only location that the client needs to modify the the core code while defining new plugins.**
+1. **This is the most important part of the CS: Defining the types (e.g. EO_Panel, EO_Mat1, etc.).** Extending the SAA by adding plugins require an update in this file. **This is the only location that the client needs to modify the core code while defining new plugins.**
 2. Some metafunctions to handle type list operations: Ex: Getting the Nth type in a type list.
 3. Two metafunctions to apply the template parameters of a type list to classes and functions respectively.
 4. Setting a static type name field requirement for the SAA types.
 All SAA types must have this field in order for the UI and the SP interfaces.
 5. Setting a json compatibility for the SAA types.
-All SAA types need to be compatible with json in order for the UI interface.
+All SAA types need to be compatible with json operations in order for the UI interface.

 ```
 // ~/src/system/SAA_type_traits.h